 There’s no shortage of things to do in Hiroshima.
 For years, the city was mostly known as one of the sites of the atomic bombings of World War II.

-It’s now known as a vibrant metropolis with something for everyone.
-Whether you have one day in Hiroshima or a few, you can experience history at Hiroshima Castle, go shopping in local markets, or even catch a baseball game in a stadium filled with 30,000 ardent Japanese fans.
+Whether you have one day in Hiroshima or a few, you can experience history in this vibrant metropolis at Hiroshima Castle, go shopping in local markets, or even catch a baseball game in a stadium filled with 30,000 ardent Japanese fans.

-With so much to see and do, it’s hard not to miss out on some of the top places to visit in Hiroshima.
+With so much to see & do, it’s hard not to miss out on some of the top tourist attractions in Hiroshima.

 Don’t where to start exploring what to go in Hiroshima?
 Begin planning your trip with this Hiroshima attractions guide including the best places to visit in Hiroshima…

-What to do in Hiroshima: Top attractions & best places to visit
+What to do in Hiroshima: The best places to visit

 View the sobering reminder of WWII at the Atomic Bomb Dome